sajibsrs/movie-database-vue-mongo-express/README.md

-# vue-drama-database
+# Drama database application with vue, node, mongo and express.
-Database for drama.
-Drama review and rating application built with VueJs, nodejs, express and mongodb.
+Database for drama application for review and rating.